SoftwareAG/c8y-docs/content/edge/installation-bundle/configuration.md

 3. Confirm to continue with the post-upgrade process.

+4. Restart your Edge VM.

 The post-upgrade process consists of multiple steps which are executed sequentially.
 After a step has been executed, its status will be shown on the console.
-In case of any failure in any of the steps, the process will halt and a failure message will be displayed on the console.
+In case of any failure in any of the steps, the process halts and a failure message appears on the console.

 If you have configured the network in the ‘source’ version, the new configuration will be performed in the upgrade version when this task is executed.